vanntastic/marky_mark/README.markdown

   - Create single or multiple markers
   - it's super easy to attach info windows to markers
   - Integrated geocoding without an API key!
-Hooray!
+Hooray! **NOTE:** the built in geocoding only allows 11 geocode requests per request, please use an external geocoder if you need to make more requests.
   - It can be an alternative to integrating maps without going to google maps and getting the iframe maps
   - Dependency free!
 You can use this with your favorite JS library if you like (Unless you want to use set_remote_markers)